 Most of us know something about Amelia Earhart’s ill-fated story, and her attempt to become the first woman to fly around the world.
-This article investigates the role severe dehydration may have played in her death and how it likely provides a clue into the location of her missing aircraft.
+In this thoroughly researched article, Dr. Loren Cordain sheds new light on what may have ultimately led to Earhart’s death in the Pacific, and the whereabouts of her demise.

 Since Amelia Earhart’s disappearance on July 2, 1937, the destiny of this famed aviatrix continues to captivate both public and scientific attention.
 Recent triangulation and a combination of numerous data points from multiple scientific disciplines mainly compiled by The International Group for Historic Aircraft Recovery (TIGHAR) have now allowed a reasonably accurate reconstruction of the events (7-48) which led to Earhart’s disappearance and her presumed death (15-17) on Gardner Island (renamed Nikumaroro Island in 1979), likely by complications of severe dehydration.